Controlled Substance Storage & Handling Compliance

 if entry.schedule == Schedule.II and entry.status != TransactionStatus.PENDING_APPROVAL:

-raise ValueError("DEA violation: Schedule II transactions require explicit dual-control state.")
+raise ValueError("DEA violation: Schedule II requires explicit dual-control state.")

 if entry.status == TransactionStatus.PENDING_APPROVAL: